ltrgoddard/thesis/temp.markdown

 this thesis will suggest one such name: fatherhood.
-From the implantation and nurturing of a literary sensibility in the mind of a child to the creation of the autonomous, resistant poem, and even to the ’seeding’ of Earth itself, the structure of heterosexual reproduction and child-rearing (as seen from the father’s perspective) seems to sit behind much of what matters most deeply to the Prynne that emerges in the foregoing pages.
+From the implantation and nurturing of a literary sensibility in the mind of a child to the creation of the autonomous, resistant poem, and even to the ‘seeding’ of Earth itself, the structure of heterosexual reproduction and child-rearing (as seen from the father’s perspective) seems to sit behind much of what matters most deeply to the Prynne that emerges in the foregoing pages.
 Ironically, this conclusion has been reached